VMCAI25-Hani/Hani/README.md

   <img src="./img/logo.png" width="200" />
 </p>

-`hani` is a testing framework for hybrid automata networks.
+`hani` is a verification framework for hybrid automata networks.
 It utilizes event and bound sequences as verification instructions, encoding both these instruction and the HAN under verification as SMT formulas.

 ### Preliminary